braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/ketch.md

 # Ketch

 > [Ketch](https://www.ketch.com) enables businesses to be responsible stewards of their data.
 Ketch provides simplified privacy operations and complete, dynamic data control and intelligence.

-The Braze and Ketch integration allows you to control customer communication preferences within the Ketch preference center to be automatically propagated to Braze in order to manage customer communication and privacy preferences.
+The Braze and Ketch integration allows you to control customer communication preferences within the Ketch preference center and automatically propagate these changes to Braze.

+{% alert note %}
+Looking for guidance on creating subscription groups?
+Check out our articles for <a href='/docs/user_guide/message_building_by_channel/sms/sms_subscription_group//'>SMS subscription groups</a> and <a href='/docs/user_guide/message_building_by_channel/email/managing_user_subscriptions/'>email subscription groups</a>.
+{% endalert %}

 ## Prerequisites